Lever House: History

-Unilever was formed in 1929 from a merger of two soap companies: the British firm Lever Brothers Limited and the Dutch firm Margarine Unie.
+Unilever was formed in 1929 from the merger of British soap company Lever Brothers Limited and Dutch margarine firm Margarine Unie.
 Unilever's United States subsidiary was known as Lever Brothers Company and was initially headquartered in Cambridge, Massachusetts.
-The subsidiary took space at 445 Park Avenue, three blocks north of the present building's site, in 1947.
+The subsidiary opened offices at 445 Park Avenue, three blocks north of the present building's site, in 1947.

 Development and early years

 The company began acquiring land on Park Avenue from 53rd to 54th Street around June 1949, leasing the lots from Robert Walton Goelet's estate.
-The negotiations were made secretively, involving fourteen sets of lawyers, numerous brokers, and several shell companies.
+The negotiations were made in secret, involving fourteen sets of lawyers, numerous brokers, and several shell companies.
 As finalized, the lease was to run for sixty years.
 The main broker behind the transaction, S. Dudley Nostrand, won the award for the "most ingenious and beneficial Manhattan real estate transaction of 1949" from the Title Guarantee and Trust Company.